- Home

 What did you find most valuable from the workshops?

 Definitely!
-Lean management principles have withstood the test of time, manufacturing companies have been using and sharpening the techniques for many years and we are now seeing agricultural companies getting involved and picking up lean.
-It’s something that remains relevant and I think in ten years’ time lean principles with be a standard within farm businesses.
+Lean management principles have withstood the test of time, manufacturing companies have been using and sharpening the techniques for many years, and we are now seeing agricultural companies getting involved and picking up Lean.
+It’s something that remains relevant, and I think in ten years’ time, Lean principles will be a standard within farm businesses.

 I think the main thing I have taken away is that good people drive the whole farm operation.
 You have to put people first, and if you increase the capabilities of your staff, you will in turn increase the profitability of your business.